Radical Sharing & Universal Love Don’t Work

 But in real life, what should we do when confronted with violence?
 With life-threatening violence?
 In the modern world, most of us would call for the agents or safety – police, soldiers – to come to our aid.
 But suppose those agencies are not nearby, and the threat is immediate?

-We Architects of G>O>D> say – While a minority of us may elect to adopt non-violence, (as do members of the Amish and Quakers), the great majority of us recognize that this is not consistent with our fundamental biological drive to protect ourselves and our families.
+We Co-Creators in The Growing, Organizing, Direction say – While a minority of us may elect to adopt non-violence, (as do members of the Amish and Quakers), the great majority of us recognize that this is not consistent with our fundamental biological drive to protect ourselves and our families.

 However, today we once again see that the survival of our species requires us to provide as much protection to the biosphere as we do to humanity as an abstract whole.